amarasovic/amarasovic.github.io/mentoring/index.md

 ## AI2/UW Mentees

-I had a pleasure to work with many great undergraduate and PhD students during my time in AI2/UW.
+I had a pleasure to work with great undergraduate and PhD students during my time in AI2/UW.
 If you're considering me as a potential advisor, I encourage you to reach out to them to hear about their experience working with me.

 **AI2 Predoctoral Researchers**